TheNoodleMoose/FindU/README.md

 ![The logout button](assets/images/logout.PNG)

 ### Future Plans
-FindU is a work in progress.
+Mark Me is a work in progress.
 We intend to continue development on it to create a something amazing one day.
 We hope to one day come up with a better name, aswell as add friends list and friending system and a active chat system.

-## Thank You For Checking Out FindU!
+## Thank You For Checking Out Mark Me!